-More than 35 mutations in the SMC1A gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
-Researchers estimate that mutations in this gene account for about 5 percent of all cases of this condition.
+Variants (also called mutations) in the SMC1A gene have been identified in people with Cornelia de Lange syndrome, a developmental disorder that affects many parts of the body.
+Researchers estimate that variants in this gene account for about 5 percent of all cases of this condition.

-Studies suggest that mutations in the SMC1A gene tend to cause a form of Cornelia de Lange syndrome with relatively mild features.
-Compared to mutations in the NIPBL gene, which are the most common known cause of the disorder, SMC1A gene mutations often cause less significant delays in development and growth and are less likely to cause major birth defects.More About This Health Condition
+Studies suggest that variants in the SMC1A gene tend to cause a form of Cornelia de Lange syndrome with relatively mild features.
+Compared to variants in the NIPBL gene, which are the most common known cause of the disorder, SMC1A gene variants often cause less significant delays in development and growth and are less likely to cause major birth defects.More About This Health Condition